f5devcentral/f5-distributed-cloud-labs-101/application/docs/state4/internallb.rst

       ================================= =====
       Select Type of Origin Server      K8s Service Name of Origin Server on given Sites Service Name                      brews-inv.[your namespace]
+      Site                              Virtual Site
-      Site                              the AWS site name configured in the previous lab Select Network on the site        vK8s Networks on Site
+      Select Network on the site        your_namespace-vsite
       ================================= =====

     .. note:: Be sure to use the value of "[your namespace]" this is how Volterra identifies the resource